+The following regulations reflect new or revised measures for the Serious SIP.
+Regulations and on-going measures adopted in the Moderate SIP remain in effect.
 The full adopted regulations reside in the Volume III Appendix to Volume II, Section II, however, a summary of the adopted regulations is also discussed in this section.
-The summary language in Table 7.7-7 does reflect the detailed verbiage that is in the actual regulations.
+The summary language in Table 7.7-7 does not reflect the detailed verbiage that is in the actual regulations.
 Please review the official, adopted regulatory language to ensure full understanding of the requirements.